 When is my bin collection day?

-- Rubbish bins: once a week
+- green bin food and garden waste: once a week

 Your regular collection day will vary depending on where you live, but it will be on a week day.
 We even collect rubbish on public holidays.